anujjoga/Maincrafts-AIML-Internship/README.md

 ## 📌 About This Repository

-This repository contains all tasks, projects, and deliverables completed during my **Artificial Intelligence & Machine Learning Internship** at **Maincrafts Technology**.
+This repository contains all tasks and deliverables completed during my **AI & Machine Learning Internship** at **Maincrafts Technology**.

 | Detail | Info |
 |--------|------|